 The plan also recognizes that the protection of floodplains from encroachment, establishment of wetland vegetation buffers, preservation of groundwater recharge areas, and implementation of stormwater infiltration best practices are vital to mitigating negative impacts to water quality and wildlife in the watershed.

-Despite challenging land use impacts in the area, the proposed plan describes the Jackson Creek watershed as resilient and able to sustain a fair- to high-quality macroinvertebrate (aquatic insect) and coolwater fishery community.
+Despite challenging land use impacts in the area, the plan describes the Jackson Creek watershed as resilient and able to sustain a fair- to high-quality macroinvertebrate (aquatic insect) and coolwater fishery community.
 Equally important, the plan notes the watershed has demonstrated the capacity to improve, provided that it is protected.
 Enhancements to the watershed would allow for reductions in nutrient loads and flooding; the maintenance of water quality that contributes to wildlife habitat, recreational use, and property values; and recharge to the shallow aquifer for both water supply and sustainable environmental flows.

 Download a copy of the SEWRPC CAPR No. 320, Jackson Creek Watershed Protection Plan, June 2017 report here.